Define Magnetic Flux

 Students can refer to the short notes and MCQ questions along with separate solution pdf of this chapter for quick revision from the links below:

-- Electromagnetic induction Study Notes
+- Electromagnetic Induction Study Notes

-- Electromagnetic induction MCQ Practice Questions
+- Electromagnetic Induction MCQ Practice Questions

-- Electromagnetic induction MCQ Practice Solutions
+- Electromagnetic Induction MCQ Practice Solutions

 To know more about electromagnetic induction, keep visiting BYJU’S.

 - If the current carried by the solenoid changes steadily from 4 A to 7 A in 1 s, what is the induced emf in the loop?
-The solenoid has 30 turns per cm and has a small loop of area 4 cm2 placed inside the solenoid normal to its axis?
+The solenoid has 30 turns per cm and has a small loop of area 4 cm2 placed inside the solenoid normal to its axis.

-- What is the emf developed across the cut if the velocity of the loop is 3 cm s–1 in a direction normal to the loop, longer side, and shorter side.
+- What is the emf developed across the cut if the velocity of the loop is 3 cm s–1 in a direction normal to the loop, longer side, and shorter side?
 For how long does the induced voltage last in each case if the rectangular wire loop with dimensions of 15 cm and 10 cm with a small cut is moving out of a region of the uniform magnetic field of magnitude 0.5

-- If the length of the long metallic rod is 3.0 m and is rotated with an angular frequency of 700 rad s–1 about an axis normal to the rod passing through its one end.
+- Suppose the length of the long metallic rod is 3.0 m and is rotated with an angular frequency of 700 rad s–1 about an axis normal to the rod passing through its one end.
 Calculate the emf developed between the centre and the ring.
 A circular metallic ring is in contact with the other end of the rod.
 A constant and uniform magnetic field of 0.10 T parallel to the axis exists everywhere.